 Charging System Problems

-If the charging system fails, batteries gradually lose capacity until the engine can no longer start.
+If the charging system fails, batteries lose capacity and starting performance declines.

 - Alternator failure